thanhtantran/rkllama/README.md

 ### **Manual Installation**
 1. **Download the Model**
    - Download `.rkllm` models directly from [Hugging Face](https://huggingface.co).
-   - Alternatively, convert your GGUF models into `.rkllm` format (conversion tool coming soon on [my GitHub](https://github.com/notpunchnox)).
+   - Alternatively, convert your GGUF models into `.rkllm` format

 2. **Place the Model**
    - Navigate to the `~/RKLLAMA/models` directory on your system.